CristinaCH98/BioInfo-Week4-5/README.md

 > Number of amino acids: 30
 >Number of bases in the open reading frame: 93

-#Problem 1
+#Problem 2

 ##Running Prodigal on a genome to count number of genes

-COPY Ecoli.fna to dir

 cp /home/chuyascm/Ecoli.fna .
 module load prodigal